joaofmribeiro/sentinel/custom parsers/readme.md

 | project-away Part2, Part3, UserAgent

-Then both analytic rules need to be updated:
+Then both analytic rules need to be updated to support the CEF formatted logs:
 - User Accessed Suspicious URL Categories
 - Excessive Denied Proxy

-Updated versions of these Analytic Rules via CEF Parser: https://github.com/joaofmribeiro/sentinel/tree/main/analytic%20rules
+--> Updated versions of these Analytic Rules via CEF Parser: https://github.com/joaofmribeiro/sentinel/tree/main/analytic%20rules

-Parser KQL via CEF within this current folder.
+Parser KQL via CEF within this current folder "Symantec Blye Coat (CEF).yaml

 Sure these can be maybe updated or edited to fill the needs, however can be a good start :)